aprojanos/smartgis-tutorial/docs/source/3d_digitizing.rst

 ---------

 Shortcuts are used on the point cloud map.
 They are useful when objects are added or edited.
-More info about shortcuts can be read here :ref:`Shortcuts <shortcuts>`
+More info about shortcuts can be read here. :ref:`Shortcuts <shortcuts>`